lwu123/Applied_Stats_in_R/README.md

-# Projects from Methods of Statistical Analysis in R
+# Projects from Methods of Applied Stats in R